RLNT/sinus-staff-list/CONFIGURATION.md

     - defines the format of a user line and how it's shown in the staff list
     - this uses the earlier defined phrases as placeholders so it doesn't matter if you formatted them earlier or here but it is recommended to only format once to avoid interference
     - this option can be used to align the line or for other options that are then applied to the whole line
-    - keep in mind that there is always a line break at each end of the user lines to have the next user in the next line
+    - keep in mind that there is always a line break at each end of the user lines to have the next client in the next line
     </details>
     <details>
         <summary>